Terabit-Ethernet/understand_latency/README.md

 python3 run_exp.py
 ```

-2. Similarly to run single core, fix number of threads and increasing number of IO depths:
+2. Single core, fix number of threads and increasing number of IO depths:
 In run_exp.py, first change the setup:
 ```
 hd="1"